Skinnytaste > Baked Breads and Cakes > Chewy Low Fat Banana Nut Oatmeal Cookies

 Move over chocolate chip cookies, I just found my favorite new cookie!
 The flavors of banana nut bread in a scrumptious oatmeal cookie.
 Experience a wonderful array of textures and flavors in every bite; nutty, chewy, salty, sweet.

-As noted on my Low Fat Chewy Chocolate Chip Oatmeal Cookies recipe, it’s crucial not to over-bake these if you want them chewy.
+As noted on my Chocolate Chip Oatmeal Cookies recipe, it’s crucial not to over-bake these if you want them chewy.
 The banana puree makes them moist and if overcooked they will become dry so if you’re not sure if your oven runs hot it’s probably best to take them out a minute earlier.
 Ripe bananas are a must!

 A Warning To All: Only make these if you have people to help you eat them, they are highly addictive!
 Once again, serving size is two cookies, you’ll thank me for that.
 Have a great weekend everyone!